-The Committee is the group of members elected according to the Articles of Association to run the club on behalf of the members to achieve the goals and objectives of the club.
-The Committee meets every 2nd Tuesday of the month and any RCA member is welcome to attend the meeting if they wish.
-Here is a brief description of the roles (in alphabetical order):
+The Committee is a group of members elected according to the Articles of Association to run the club on behalf of the members in order to achieve the goals and objectives of the club.
+The Committee meets every 2nd Tuesday of the month, and RCA members are welcome to attend the meeting if they wish.

+Below is a brief description of the Committee roles (in alphabetical order):